 - Dwelling Units Created – the total number of new dwelling units including secondary suites

 - Secondary Suites – the number of secondary suite units only

 2. Select Previous to return to the Owner tab or click Next to move to the Contacts tab.

-2. Check the box under Send email when filing to send inspection reports to a Contact’s email address when the inspection is filed from a mobile device.
-Note: a valid email address must be entered through the Contacts screen.
+2. Check the box under Send email when filing to send inspection reports to a contact’s email address when the inspection is filed from a mobile device.
+Note: a valid email address must already be entered for the contact.

 5. Click Previous to return to the Stats tab or click Next to move to the Fees tab.

 You may use the Fees tab to track the fees and payments associated with the Permit.
 This feature is optional, and you may skip this tab if fees are tracked in a different way.

 1. Select a Fee item from the drop-down list at the top of this tab.
 The items available in the list are set up under the Fee Setup screen in the Setup section of the software (see How To Set Up Building Permit Fees).